Bonneville Bullett...226 Begat 8228

 25. At the start line the officials ask if we have knives.
 Affirmative.
 They ask if we have beer.
 Affirmative.
 They stop by our pits and have a beer.

 years of work and your Bullett qualifies for long course and sets a 200

 MPH record...and you can't ride it.
-Mike Geokan, center below, one day
+Mike Geokan, center above, one day

 after a serious operation watching his Bullett leaving for Bonneville.